RatherRude/Elite-Dangerous-AI-Integration/docs/xtts/VoiceClone-and-XTTS-Setup.md

 # Setting up an OpenAI compatable TTS server than can use XTTS models

 ## Preparing for OpenedAI Speech
  The server we will be using here is [OpenedAI Speech](https://github.com/matatonic/openedai-speech).
-We're gonna gonna start by opening a WSL terminal from the command prompt, cloning the repo and enter the folder:
+We're gonna start by opening a WSL terminal from the command prompt, cloning the repo and enter the folder:

   	wsl -d Ubuntu
   	git clone https://github.com/matatonic/openedai-speech